aminoa/rc-app/questions.md

 [//]: I'll probably give you the same comment that you gave me.
 Although you pull specific examples of places that emulate the ideals that you have, I think that it would be easier to understand if you gave some examples of what you could be doing specifically in two years.
 [//]: I also think that giving some concrete examples makes the points hit much harder than they do in isolation
-[//]: I'm part of; -> I'm part of.
-[//]: To explain, at NYU -> At NYU,

 Rather than try to predict my future career/project interests (probably the combination of ML/embedded systems), here are a couple deeper goals I have.

 Work at a company/organization that has a mission statement I feel passionate about:
-- I want to have a positive impact on others and communities I'm a part of; I would look to (but not limited to) places such as the Raspberry Pi Foundation (making computers accessible), the Internet Archive (preserving the web), the Electronic Frontier Foundation (protecting our digital rights/privacy) or Khan Academy (free online learning platform) as examples.
+- I want to have a positive impact on others and communities I'm a part of.
+I would look to (but not limited to) places such as the Raspberry Pi Foundation (making computers accessible), the Internet Archive (preserving the web), the Electronic Frontier Foundation (protecting our digital rights/privacy) or Khan Academy (free online learning platform) as examples.

 Solving technically challenging and interesting problems within a smart team
 - At NYU, the most memorable class I took was Algorithmic Machine Learning - I worked in a study group on the problem sets and it was intellectually stimulating (and a little tiring) to develop proofs for the problems our professor gave us.
 I felt energized because the answer was not obvious but working through the problems with the other masters/PhD pushed me to be creative in my thinking and develop a deep understanding of the material.
 I want to work in an environment that gives me this feeling again.

+Here are some examples I could see myself working:

+- []

 ## Why do you want to attend RC?
 How would attending RC be different than working on your own?

+[//]: Point 1 is really strong.
+BUGS and Recurse do have a lot in common now that I think of it
+[//]: same type of dedicated environment -> is this in reference to OSIRIS (if so, I would mention it explicity like you do for BUGS)
+[//]: collaborate academic environments - what makes them academic instead of just collaborative environments
+[//]: feel inspired and jealous - jealous is a bit tough, not sure if it will be one of those words that come across with a different intention than you want

 I've enjoyed working on projects on my own, but I always found myself yearning to 1) bring others to work on collaborative projects and 2) bring myself to environments where I could push myself on these projects.